Privateer: Bermudians

 The Bahamas, which had been depopulated of its indigenous inhabitants by the Spanish, had been settled by England, beginning with the Eleutheran Adventurers, dissident Puritans driven out of Bermuda during the English Civil War.
-Spanish and French attacks destroyed New Providence in 1703, creating a stronghold for pirates, and it became a thorn in the side of British merchant trade through the area.
+Spanish and French attacks destroyed New Providence in 1703, creating a stronghold for pirates (many having been privateers before refusing to give up their livelihoods in peacetime), and it became a thorn in the side of British merchant trade through the area.
 In 1718, Britain appointed Woodes Rogers as Governor of the Bahamas, and sent him at the head of a force to reclaim the settlement.
 Before his arrival, however, the pirates had been forced to surrender by a force of Bermudian privateers who had been issued letters of marque by the Governor of Bermuda.

 Bermuda Gazette of 12 November 1796, calling for privateering against Spain and its allies during the 1796 to 1808 Anglo-Spanish War, and with advertisements for crew for two privateer vessels.

 Bermuda was in de facto control of the Turks Islands, with their lucrative salt industry, from the late 17th century to the early 19th.
 The Bahamas made perpetual attempts to claim the Turks for itself.
 On several occasions, this involved seizing the vessels of Bermudian salt traders.
 A virtual state of war was said to exist between Bermudian and Bahamian vessels for much of the 18th century.
 When the Bermudian sloop Seaflower was seized by the Bahamians in 1701, the response of the Governor of Bermuda, Captain Benjamin Bennett, was to issue letters of marque to Bermudian vessels.
 In 1706, Spanish and French forces ousted the Bermudians but were driven out themselves three years later by the Bermudian privateer Captain Lewis Middleton.
 His ship, the Rose, attacked a Spanish and a French privateer holding a captive English vessel.
 Defeating the two enemy vessels, the Rose then cleared out the thirty-man garrison left by the Spanish and French.